Vinyl vs. Composite: Which Window Should You Choose?

 Energy Efficiency

-Vinyl windows are some of the most energy-efficient on the market.
-However, composite windows always excel in air infiltration performance as well, consistently out-performing their wood and metal window equivalents.
-Soft-Lite’s vinyl windows feature fusion-welded frames and sashes, while composite windows are mechanically fastened.
-This allows Soft-Lite vinyl windows to have a better air infiltration rating over a composite window, while also offering maximum weatherproofing and superior structural integrity.
+SoftLite’s vinyl windows feature fusion-welded frames and sashes, while composite windows fasten mechanically.
+This allows SoftLite vinyl windows to have a better air infiltration rating than composite windows while also offering maximum weatherproofing and superior structural integrity.

-Due to vinyl’s forgiving nature, engineers in charge of designing energy-efficient windows designed interlocks and air barriers that fit right into the vinyl extrusions.
-Multi-chambered extrusions even allow for you to include foam insulation, further increasing the home’s energy efficiency.
-Most vinyl windows from Soft-Lite Windows & Doors, are ENERGY STAR qualified which can save you money in energy costs.
-Soft-Lite has also been awarded ENERGY STAR partner of the year for 6 years in a row.
+Due to vinyl’s forgiving nature, engineers designed interlocks and air barriers that fit right into the vinyl extrusions.
+Multi-chambered extrusions even allow you to include foam insulation, further increasing the home’s energy efficiency.

 Appearance